marcoshj/uk_post_validator/README.md

 # UK POSTCODE VALIDATOR
 A library that supports validating and formatting post codes for UK.

-Supports Python 3.6+.
+Supports only Python 3

 ## Development
 Is highly recommended using a virtual environment to develop on this project.

-Python 3.6 is required.
+Python 3 is required.

 To install development dependencies, run:
 ```